Tuber magnatum: Commercialisation

 Italian white truffles are very highly esteemed and are the most valuable on the market.
 The white truffle market in Alba is busiest in the months of October and November when the Fiera del Tartufo (truffle fair) takes place.
-In 2001, Tuber magnatum truffles sold for between 2200–4800 $/kg; as of December 2009, they were being sold at $14,203.50/kg.
+In 2001, T. magnatum truffles sold for between 2200–4800 $/kg; as of December 2009, they were being sold at $14,203.50/kg.

 In November 1999, what was then the largest truffle in the world was found near Buje, Croatia.
 The truffle weighed 1.31 kg and was entered into the Guinness Book of Records.

 The record price paid for a single white truffle was set in December 2007, when Macau casino owner Stanley Ho paid $330,000 (£165,000) for a specimen weighing 1.5 kg.
 One of the largest truffles found in decades, it was unearthed near Pisa, Italy, and sold at an auction held simultaneously in Macau, Hong Kong, and Florence.
 This record was then matched on November 27, 2010, when Ho again paid $330,000 for a pair of white truffles, including one weighing nearly a kilogram.

 In December 2014, a white truffle weighing 1.89 kg was unearthed in the Umbrian region of Italy.
 It was auctioned by Sabatino Truffles at Sotheby's in New York.
 While some had expected it to sell for $1 million, it was sold for $61,000 to a Taiwanese buyer.
 In 2021, a white truffle from Piedmont weighing 830 g was sold for €103,000 at auction.